MartinKorsrud/openhab2-addons/addons/binding/org.openhab.binding.icloud/README.md

 ### Device Thing

 A device is identified by the device ID provided by Apple.
+If you want to use file config, you first have to use Paper UI to configure the Bridge and add the auto discovered Thing.
+The device ID can be found in the configuration settings of the Thing.
+When you have found the device ID, you may delete the Bridge and Thing configured in the Paper UI and configure the binding using files only.
 If a device is removed or disconnects from the account the respective openHAB device Thing status will change to `OFFLINE`.

 All Things are updated according to the configured refresh time of their shared account Bridge.